Step Parenting Problems

 Encourage him to be part of your activity

-Be fair and give him lots of opportunities to be part of what’s going on in your family.
-Give him opportunities to assist you in your day to day activities.
+Be fair to him and give him lots of opportunities to be part of what’s going on in your family.
+Give him opportunities to assist you in your day-to-day activities.
 If he takes you up on that, talk to him cheerily and give him lots of thanks for being such a help.
 If he doesn’t, ignore him and don’t go out of your way to win him over.

 Take the attention away from the behaviour

 If he says nasty things, simply respond that he’s being unpleasant and that if he has a need to be impolite, he can go to his room.
 Tell him to let you know when he plans to be kind, and you’d be delighted to do things with him and have him join in with you in family activities.
 And then let him get bored, yes, really bored, because it’s only when he sees you all having fun that he will eventually decide to park his animosity and join in.